cheesezhe/importDataFromExcelFilesToMysql/README.md

 All columns of data are needed.

-The first row “Monitor: 123 ...” will be removed and one column named “firm” will be added and the variable value is 123.
+The first row will be removed.
 ##Tips
 You should modify the code for your own requirements.